Xi Jinping in His Own Words

 The mounting economic pressures are already starting to have worrying consequences in European politics.
 In countries such as Italy and France, populist and right-wing nationalist parties are using the costs of war to rally public support.
 They argue that by sanctioning Russia and embracing the green agenda, European governments and EU institutions are fueling inflation, hollowing out industry, and destroying jobs.
 It is a message that has also been amplified in the mainstream media.
 Already in France’s presidential election in April, extreme right- and left-wing parties performed strongly—an outcome that was repeated in the parliamentary election in June.
 Far more dramatic was Draghi’s fall in Italy in July, after the three parties with closest ties to the Kremlin pulled back their support for the coalition government of which they were part.

 Even more concerning for Europe is the return of old geopolitical cleavages.
-First is the growing divide between the continent’s east and west, with the states on Ukraine’s border, such as the Baltic countries and Poland, calling for justice through sanctions and robust military support for Ukraine, and states in western Europe, such as Italy, France, and Germany, leaning toward compromise with Russia.
+First is the growing divide between the continent’s east and west, with the states on Ukraine’s border, such as the Baltic countries and Poland, calling for justice through sanctions and robust military support for Ukraine, and states in western Europe, such as France, Germany, and Italy, leaning toward compromise with Russia.
 French President Emmanuel Macron’s controversial remarks in June about the importance of not humiliating Russia while Russian artillery was pummeling Ukraine is a case in point.
-As the energy and economic crises deepen, countries that are further away from the frontline are more likely to push for dialing back on the war.
+As the energy and economic crises deepen, countries that are farther away from the frontline are more likely to push for dialing down the war.
 Eastern European leaders, although their countries are also suffering from the economic fallout, will probably remain firm in their conviction that peace is possible only when Ukraine has expelled Russian forces from its territory and Russian President Vladimir Putin has been held accountable for his aggression.

 Putin wagers that it is just a matter of time until Europe is pulled apart.